HoGentTIN/dsai-labos/README.md

 In de labo-opgaven wordt hier en daar verwezen naar bronnen.
 Je vindt hier een referentielijst:

 Akin, Ö. (2016) *Performantie van persistentiemogelijkheden in Android.* Bachelorproef.
 Hogeschol Gent.

+Cochran, W.G.
+(1954).
+Some Methods for Strengthening the Common χ² Tests. *Biometrics*, 10(4), 417-451.

 Ryan, et al. (1998) The effect of in-store music on consumer choice of wine.
 In: *Proceedings of the Nutrition Society.* **57**(4), p.
 169a.